16 Different Types of Trucks and Their Uses

 Animals are transported to and from farms using livestock trucks.
 They are types of trucks used to transport livestock.

-The back or top of the trucks usually is somewhat ajar so that the livestock may get some fresh air and not be crammed into a cramped space.
+The back or top of the trucks is usually somewhat ajar so the livestock may get some fresh air and not be crammed into a cramped space.

-However, they become agitated as a result of this.
-They are not the strongest tracks, but they are among the most durable because they must haul large animals.
+In addition, they become agitated as a result.
+Although they are not the strongest tracks, they are among the most durable because they must haul large animals.

-Oil, gasoline, water, liquid chemicals, fertilizers, and insecticides are all examples of this.
-Insulated, pressurized, and built for single or multiple loads, the containers are standard.
+Oil, gasoline, water, liquid chemicals, fertilizers, and insecticides are examples.
+Standard containers are insulated, pressurized, and built for single or multiple loads.

-Because of their high center of gravity, tankers are extremely difficult to maneuver.
+Tankers are extremely difficult to maneuver because of their high center of gravity.
 They can also be exceedingly dangerous due to the flammable material they transport.

 They are equipped with integrated flatbeds or independent tractor units to disperse cargo across tractor units and a dollied trailer.